Top 10 Copywriting Tips for Branding and Marketing

 Next, try the following tools to help you with your research:

 Keyword Planner.
-With Semrush, you can enter your keywords and give you a list of the most competitive ones.
+With Semrush, you can enter your keywords and get a list of the most competitive ones.

 Trends.
 With BuzzSumo, you can research the most popular posts on sites you're interested in and discover which influencers share them.
 This is a powerful way to build a relationship with the influencers in your industry, and the tool will tell you which topics are trending.